 Height Of Fashion produced Fred Archer Stakes winner Mukddaam by Northern Dancer’s great sire son Danzig in 1987 and Nayef by Gulch in 1998.
 Nayef was a top class runner winning group one races such as the Dubai Sheema Classic, Champion Stakes, Prince of Wales Stakes and the Juddmonte International Stakes at York among his nine stakes wins in his racing career.
 He is currently standing stud at Shadwell Stud in Norfolk, England.

 Another daughter of Highclere to have an impact in world breeding was Burghclere.
 Burghclere was sired by the very good stayer Busted, sire of Bustino.
 Burghclere on the track was only stakes placed but did produce two Pretty Polly Stakes winners in Capo Di Monte and Wind In Her Hair.
 The latter was then imported to Japan and bred to Sunday Silence, where she became the dam of the great two time champion Deep Impact.
-Deep Impact is one of the top five sires currently plying their trade in the world today.
+Deep Impact has been sensational at stud, and is one of the top five sires currently plying their trade in the world today.

 Returning to our heroine Feola, we shall now look at another of her outstanding daughters.
 Above Board was by the 1943 Epsom Derby winner Straight Deal.
 Above Board was a very good stayer winning the Yorkshire Oaks and beating the boys in the two and one-quarter mile Cesarewich Handicap.
 In the role of broodmare for Queen Elizabeth II’s breeding program, Above Board would produce St. James Palace Stakes winner Above Suspicion by Court Martial as well as multi stakes winner Doutelle by Prince Chevalier.